 6. GoDaddy Has Phone Support And Little Down-Time

-Some internet veterans will scoff at this (GoDaddy used to be absolutely notorious) but recently GoDaddy has greatly improved their customer service.
+Some internet veterans will scoff at this (GoDaddy used to be absolutely notorious) but recently GoDaddy has greatly improved their customer service since the mid-2000s.
 They have improved even more so under their new CEO, and the new direction they set out in July of 2013.
 And more importantly for many customers – they offer 24/7 phone support, which is not common among hosting companies.

 It’s not world-class, but for a huge corporate entity with super-discounted hosting… good support is a Pro in my book.